youssefelzahaby/Todo_list_web_app/README.md

 This project was initially developed to practice **Full-Stack Web Development** by integrating a responsive frontend with a secure RESTful backend using **Django REST Framework** and **JWT Authentication**.

 It also serves as a foundation for applying modern **DevOps** practices.
 The next phase of the project focuses on containerization, CI/CD, Kubernetes, Infrastructure as Code, and deploying the application to **AWS** to simulate a real-world production environment.
-## 📷 Preview

-You can add screenshots of the application here.

----

 **Made with ❤️ by Yousef Elzahaby**